hiibolt/niu-metis-documentation/src/chapter_4_2.md

 # 4.2.
 Conceptual Techniques

-Each of these techniques requires SSH automation to work; but can allow you to completetly integrate Metis as a backend, while maintaining safety and security!
+Each of these techniques requires SSH automation to work; but can allow you to completetly integrate Metis as a backend, all while maintaining safety and security!

-However, each is only described conceptually as implementation varies depending on your use-case.
+However, each is only described conceptually as implementation varies depending on your use case.

 ## Providing Files to Metis Remotely
 By adding file IDs, download links, or using another way to communicate a download location, you can use the arguments on a job submission request to provide Metis with a way to download files for processing.